wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     (7) \[Repealed\]

-    Section 37: substituted, on 1 September 1983, by section 15 of the Securities Amendment Act 1982 (1982 No 147).
+    Section 37: replaced, on 1 September 1983, by section 15 of the Securities Amendment Act 1982 (1982 No 147).

     Section 37(1A): inserted, on 28 July 2009, by [section 9][437] of the Securities (Disclosure) Amendment Act 2009 (2009 No 23).